wp-plugins/distraction-free-writing-mode-themes/readme.txt

 == Frequently Asked Questions ==

-= The full-screen styles do not as in the Preview  = Your Wordpress Theme can affect the DFWM editor.
-Please submit a bug report containing both your current Wordpress theme as well as the theme in DFWM you are using.
+= The styles do not display as in the theme preview  = Your current Wordpress Theme can affect this plugin.
+Please submit a bug report to the Support forums containing both your Wordpress theme as well as the theme your are using with DFWM Themes.

 == Screenshots ==
 1. Monokai